Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 By Rachel Ward

-From the rice fields of China to the rolling savannahs in Africa, the world is filled with hundreds of different cultures, beliefs, and ways of life, all unique and beautiful.
-We think it’s never too early to open the world up to children by teaching them about the many ways that people live, work, speak, and play—while also sharing all the things we humans have in common (a great way to encourage empathy and understanding).
-Check out these 10 fab books about people from many place and all walks of life—and let your little’s literary travels begin!
+From the mountains of China to the savannahs of Africa, the world is filled with countless cultures, beliefs, and ways of life—all unique and beautiful.
+It’s never too early to teach children about the many different ways that people live, work, speak, and play, while also sharing all the things we humans have in common.

 1. Yum!
 Let’s Eat! by Thando Maclaren